aishwaryagulabthorat/Data-Pipeline-with-Apache-Airflow/README.md

 This star schema simplifies querying for reports and analytics by organizing data into a clear and efficient structure, allowing for easy aggregation and slicing of data across different dimensions like time, product, and customer.

-4. Quality Checks on Transformed Data: Post-transformation, additional quality checks are performed to ensure the data's accuracy and reliability.
+4. **Quality Checks on Transformed Data**: Post-transformation, additional quality checks are performed to ensure the data's accuracy and reliability.
-5. Reporting:                          After the data passes all quality checks, it is prepared for reporting.
+5. **Reporting**:                          After the data passes all quality checks, it is prepared for reporting.
-6. Metabase Integration:               The processed data is made available for visualization and analysis in Metabase.
+6. **Metabase Integration**:               The processed data is made available for visualization and analysis in Metabase.

 ## Tools and Technologies Used

-- Apache Airflow:                     Workflow orchestration
+- **Apache Airflow**:                     Workflow orchestration
-- Astro CLI:                          Local development of the Airflow pipeline
+- **Astro CLI**:                          Local development of the Airflow pipeline
-- SODA:                               Data quality checks
+- **SODA**:                               Data quality checks
-- dbt:                                Data transformation
+- **dbt**:                                Data transformation
-- Metabase:                           Data visualization and reporting
+- **Metabase**:                           Data visualization and reporting

 ## Future Enhancements